-Our Board of Directors is comprised of five directors, of which all five seats are currently occupied, and is divided among three classes, Class I, Class II and Class III.
+Our Board of Directors is comprised of seven directors, of which all five seats are currently occupied, and is divided among three classes, Class I, Class II and Class III.
 Class I directors will serve until the 2024 annual meeting of stockholders and until their respective successors have been duly elected and qualified, or until such director's earlier resignation, removal or death.
-Class II directors, will serve until the 2022 annual meeting of stockholders and until their respective successors have been duly elected and qualified, or until such director's earlier resignation, removal or death.
-All officers serve at the pleasure of the Board.
-Class III directors will serve until the 2023 annual meeting of stockholders and until their respective successors have been duly elected and qualified, or until such director's earlier resignation, removal or death.
+Class II directors, will serve until the 2025 annual meeting of stockholders and until their respective successors have been duly elected and qualified, or until such director's earlier resignation, removal or death.
 All officers serve at the pleasure of the Board.
 Class III directors will serve until the 2023 annual meeting of stockholders and until their respective successors have been duly elected and qualified, or until such director's earlier resignation, removal or death.